figtools/figgy.docs/docs/user-guides/how-to/manage-application-configs.md

 ### [Cleanup](/docs/commands/config/cleanup/)

-Sync will notify you of orphaned configurations in Parameter Store but [cleanup](/docs/commands/config/cleanup/) will will walk you through them one-by-one and ask you if you'd like to delete them.
+Sync will notify you of stray configurations in Parameter Store but [cleanup](/docs/commands/config/cleanup/) will will walk you through them one-by-one and ask you if you'd like to delete them.

 ```console